 Find Your Purpose

 Volunteering might also be a great way to find purpose.
-Sometimes those who struggle with substance use feel that they are worthless, but participating in activities that give back to others is tangible evidence of a person’s value!
+Sometimes those who’ve dealt with substance use feel that they are worthless, but participating in activities that give back to others is tangible evidence of a person’s value!

 This could involve meeting with a therapist who can help you to receive perspective about your child’s substance use disorder and your role in supporting them.
-It could also mean making sure your body is heathy so that you are at your best when factors beyond your control cause turmoil.
-Another important resource that helps many people are support groups for parents who have adult children struggling with substance use disorder.
-Examples include Parents of Addicted Loved Ones (PAL,) Nar-Anon, or Al-Anon
+It could also mean making sure your body is healthy so that you are at your best when factors beyond your control cause turmoil.
+Another important resource that helps many people is support groups for parents who have adult children managing a substance use disorder.
+Examples include Parents of Addicted Loved Ones (PAL,) Nar-Anon, or Al-Anon.

 Regardless of the method of care that is most beneficial to you, taking care of your own needs will be vital as you seek to help your child reach a healthier outcome in their recovery journey.